What is Functional Medicine and Why Do We Need It?

 - An Integrative, Science-based Health Care Approach.
 Functional medicine practitioners look “upstream ” to consider the complex web of interactions in the patient’s history, physiology, and lifestyle that can lead to illness.

 - Integrating Best Medical Practices.
-Functional medicine integrates traditional Western medical practices with what are sometimes considered “alternative” or ” integrative” medicine, creating a focus on prevention through nutrition, diet, and exercise; use of the latest laboratory testing and other diagnostic techniques; and prescribed combination of drugs and/or botanical medicines, supplements, therapeutic diets, detoxification programs, or stress- management techniques.
+Functional medicine integrates traditional Western medical practices with what are sometimes considered “alternative” or ” integrative” medicine, creating a focus on prevention through nutrition, diet, and exercise; use of the latest laboratory testing and other diagnostic techniques; and prescribed combination of drugs and/or evidence based supplements, therapeutic diets, or stress- management techniques.

 We can help children with the following issues: